 So as you can see, the costs of multitasking can add up.

 What does this mean for students?

-The implications here are important to understanding why students are struggling with attention span.
+The implications here are important for understanding why students are struggling with attention span.

 Multitasking, academic performance, & focus

-When it comes to students and academic performance, multitasking is taking a toll on many.
+When it comes to academic performance, multitasking is taking a toll on many students.

 And social media and technology are constantly drawing you in, leading you to switch your focus.
 As a result, your academic performance may suffer.

 Research highlights that chronic media multitasking is linked to poorer cognitive abilities, because when you continually switch your focus, your brain is less able to filter out irrelevant information.

 A 2019 study on the effects of academic-media multitasking (AMM) found that when students engage in AMM, they are more likely to see deterioration in short- and long-term academic performance and outcomes.

 The thing is, it’s not your fault!
 Students may assume that their inability to focus stems from innate, individual weaknesses or lack of self-control.